Keratosis pilaris occurs when dead skin cells clog hair follicles, leading to skin discomfort, rough feeling bumps, and redness.

 Exfoliating with sea salt can help slough off dead skin and retain moisture in the skin barrier.

-One study published in Skin Research and Technology showed that sea salt improved skin dryness in as little as two weeks of regular application.
+One study published in Skin Research and Technology showed that sea salt helped improve skin dryness in as little as two weeks of regular application.7

 You can make a homemade body scrub with sea salt, coconut oil, honey, and essential oils for hydration and gentle exfoliation.

-Harsh cleansers with perfumes, dyes, and alcohol may leave skin dry and worsen keratosis pilaris.
+Harsh cleansers with perfumes, dyes, and alcohol may dry skin and worsen keratosis pilaris.

 Opt for soaps or cleansers with natural moisturizers like olive oil, aloe vera, or jojoba oil.
-Natural soaps gently cleanse, remove dead skin cells, and lock in moisture, which can help reduce keratosis pilaris flare-ups.
+Natural soaps gently cleanse and remove dead skin cells while supporting the skin’s hydration and barrier function.

-Moisturize damp skin with natural oils after exfoliating and showering to improve skin hydration.
-Avocado oil is a natural moisturizer rich in vitamin A that supports optimal skin barrier function.
+Moisturize damp skin with natural oils after exfoliating and showering to support skin hydration.
+Avocado oil is a natural moisturizer rich in vitamin A that promotes optimal skin barrier function.

-According to a study published in Evidence-Based Complementary and Alternative Medicine, coconut oil was an effective emollient and has been found to reduce inflammation in animal models.
+According to a study published in Evidence-Based Complementary and Alternative Medicine, virgin coconut oil supported skin hydration and barrier function more effectively than mineral oil in children with skin discomfort.8

 Vegetables, berries, and organic meats are rich sources of antioxidants, vitamins, and minerals that support healthy skin function and appearance.